- Outsourcing sales sometimes gets a bad rap, but today’s data-obsessed, process-driven agencies can offer a seamless way to expand a sales team.

 “For any of our clients to even think about outsourcing, especially key parts of their sales or marketing processes, was pretty difficult.
 From a sales standpoint, we spent most of our time dealing with objections.”

-Today, outsourcing is fairly commonplace.
+Today, outsourcing is fairly commonplace, particularly with the rise of nearshore outsourcing companies.
 But 20 years ago, especially in the realm of sales, it was connected (or conflated) with telemarketing.
 And telemarketers had a reputation for being untrustworthy.

 However, that’s lightyears away from what Virtual Causeway does: It’s hyper-focused on processes and driven by data.
 They’ve honed systems over time and sharpen them regularly.